kemadev/go-framework/README.md

   - `shellcheck`: Add a `shellcheck disable=<rule>` comment.
 See [this doc](https://github.com/koalaman/shellcheck/wiki/Ignore)
   - `hadolint`: Add a `hadolint ignore=<rule>` comment.
 See [this doc](https://github.com/hadolint/hadolint/blob/master/README.md#ignoring-rules)
   - `actionlint`: In case of a `shellcheck` error, refer to the `shellcheck` section.
 Otherwise, you can pass arguments to the linting action to ignore specific rules.
 See [this doc](https://github.com/rhysd/actionlint/blob/main/docs/usage.md#ignore-some-errors)
-  - `grype`: Add an ignore in [.grype.yaml](config/grype/.grype.yaml).
+  - `grype`: Add an ignore in [.grype.yaml](https://github.com/kemadev/go-framework/tree/main/config/grype/.grype.yaml).
 See [this doc](https://github.com/anchore/grype#specifying-matches-to-ignore).
-Please note that **any vulnerability should be remediated as soon as possible**, only add true false positives to the ignore list.
+    Please note that **any vulnerability should be remediated as soon as possible**, only add real real positives to the ignore list.
 Prefer deploying with a non-exploitable vulnerability reported rather than ignoring it.